rndmorris/Salis-Arcana/docs/enhancements.md

 ## Config option: `rottenFleshRecipe`
 Add a recipe to convert flesh blocks back into rotten flesh.

-## Config option: `rottenFleshRecipe`
-Add a recipe to convert flesh blocks back into rotten flesh.

 ## Config option: `crystalClusterUncrafting`
 Add crafting recipes to convert crystal cluster blocks back into primal shards.
 Does not work for mixed crystal clusters.